Administrative and Constitutional Law

 • Caruso v.
 Law Society of Ontario: Representing the Canadian Immigration Lawyers’ Association, making submissions regarding the federal-provincial division of powers for the regulation of legal advice and representation in immigration and refugee law, specifically regarding paralegals.

 • Khorsand v.
-Toronto Police Services Board: Made submissions on behalf of the South Asian Legal Clinic of Ontario regarding the interpretation of the Air Canada factors (used to determine if a decision is subject to public or private law) in light of the Charter value of equality.
+Toronto Police Services Board: Made submissions on behalf of the intervener the South Asian Legal Clinic of Ontario, regarding the interpretation of the Air Canada factors (used to determine if a decision is subject to public or private law) in light of the Charter value of equality.